 Because Princess Cuts are quite versatile, there are several stunning setting options.
 Here’s the full list of the best settings for Princess Cut diamond rings.

 A solitaire setting allows the Princess Cut to take center stage and the maximum light to enter.
-This classic solitaire is a prime example of a Princess Cut engagement ring that makes a statement.
+This classic solitaire from James Allen is a prime example of a Princess Cut engagement ring that makes a statement.

 Halo engagement rings feature smaller diamonds that surround the center stone, making it appear even larger.
-Here is a 1 carat princess cut halo ring in platinum and a more delicate style can be seen in this rose gold princess cut halo ring.
+Here is a platinum petite halo ring from James Allen and a more delicate style can be seen in this rose gold princess cut halo ring also from James Allen.

 Princess Cut diamond rings are some of the most popular engagement rings.
 Here, our experts answer the most common questions.